Recap: Supernatural S 05 E 13 The Song Remains The Same

 - Flash Step: Anna uses this to good effect during the garage fight.

 - Forgiveness: Sam finally gets to tell his dad that he forgives him for what he did to him and Dean, and that he loves him.
-His dad just doesn't know it, 'cause his dad doesn't realize that he's Sam's dad.
+John just doesn't know it, 'cause he doesn't know that he's Sam's dad.

 - Forced to Watch: Uriel keeps Dean pinned helplessly in place and cruelly makes him watch as Anna attacks the other Winchesters and kills Sam.